nirgodin/Fantasy/README.md

 ## About
-This repo contains the code to scrape the official English Premier League stats, and the related Fantasy stats associated with.
-In addition, the code scrapes Understat.com, a websites that stores advanced soccer stats (such as xG) about teams and players, and merges those stats with the official ones.
+This project scrapes the official Fantasy Premier League stats, and advanced soccer stats (such as xG) about teams and players from Understat.com.
+In addition, it merges the data from the two sources, and uploads the data to a Heroku PostgreSQL database directly from Python.

-These stats are used in two ways: First, for better understanding of the English Premier Leauge (or, more generally, soccer) via data analysis and visualizations.
-Second, for building a machine learning model to predict players' fantasy points based on theire past performance.
+## Motivation
+This data is very valuable for better understanding of the English Premier League, the Fantasy game and most important - soccer in general.

+## Some Application Examples
+### *are xG stats and alike good predictors?*